rowyio/roadmap/README.md

 ✅ Customizable categories: In progress, Next, Needs feedback, Release .. <br/>
 ✅ Open-source, flexible and fully free<br/>
 ✅ Optionally, comes with an in-app feedback widget for open ended feeature requests or feeback<br/>
-✅ Add any automation or workflows with Rowy<br/>
+✅ CMS UI with ability to add any automation or workflows with Rowy<br/>

 <h2> How to setup the app</h2>